david-safro/CSW-Research-Project/README.md

 ## Roadmap
 * Build the neural network
 * Convert to Rust or develop custom C library
-* Develop a quantum version using qiskit and test on IBM Quantum lab
+* Develop a quantum version using Qiskit and test on IBM Quantum lab
 * Connect neural network to a NodeJS web server.
 * Host a webpage for at least 3 months.